Northern Mariana Islands

 Settlement of the islands, by people of Indo-Malayan stock, dates back to c.1500 B.C.
 The Latte Culture, beginning c.A.D.
 800, is noted for the surviving large stone pillars and foundations of what are believed to have been ruling class houses, but the nature of the sites had been forgotten by the indigenous Chamorros at the time of European contact.
 The islands were visited in 1521 by Ferdinand Magellan, who named them the Ladrones Islands (Thieves Islands).
 They were renamed the Marianas by Spanish Jesuits who arrived in 1668.

 Nominally a possession of Spain until 1898, the islands were sold to Germany in 1899, except for Guam, which was ceded to the United States.
 The islands belonging to Germany were seized by Japan in 1914 and were mandated to Japan by the League of Nations in 1920.
 U.S. forces occupied the Marianas (1944) during World War II, and in 1947 the group (exclusive of Guam) was included in the U.S. Trust Territory of the Pacific Islands.
 Residents approved separate status for the Northern Marianas as a U.S. commonwealth in 1975.
 They became internally self-governing under U.S. military protection in 1978, and trust territory status was officially ended in 1986.
-Benigno Fitial has been governor since Jan., 2006.
+Benigno Fitial, from since Jan., 2006, resigned in Feb., 2013, after he was impeached; he was succeeded by Lt.
+Gov. Eloy Inos.

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.